jspit-de/phpcheck/README.md

 - Supports module and interaction tests
 - Result presentation as a table in the browser
+- Execution time of each test, accumulated time and average
 - only pure PHP (>= V7.0) required, no development environments, extensions, frameworks or installations necessary
 - runs on all target platforms (all web hosts up to embedded controllers)